plotly/tutorial-nanodash/README.md

 - A partial copy of the NanoDash codebase (under `exerciseN/nanodash/`), containing one or more spots for you to "fill-in-the-blanks" by implementing part of the NanoDash logic

 - A sample app (`exerciseN/app.py`) which will run correctly once the exercise has been completed
+  - To run the app from the repository root: `python exerciseN/app.py`

 - A tests file (`test_exerciseN.py`) which will pass once the exercise has been completed.
   - To run the tests for exercise N from the repository root: `python -m pytest exerciseN/`
-  - To run the tests for exercise N from within the exercise directory: `python -m pytest`

-## Note on running Pytest
+## A note on running Pytest
-We recommend running `python -m pytest` rather than just `pytest`, because it ensures using the python in your virtual environment rather than the system python.
+We recommend using the command `python -m pytest` rather than just `pytest`, because it ensures using the Python in your virtual environment rather than the system Python.

 ## Exercise outline

 Each exercise focuses on implementing a specific part of the NanoDash framework.

 ### Exercise 1: Making a basic Flask server which serves a static HTML page
+---

 **Goal**: Set up a simple Flask server that serves one static HTML page.